Askia/designonline-api-doc/guide-create-survey.md

 ]
 ```

 You've now finished this tutorial on how to create basic questions and answers.
-Feel free to play with the API and experiment with other parameters to pass in your questions and responses requests.
-At any point you can call the test endpoint `/api/Test/Survey/{surveyId}` and have a test view of your survey.
+Feel free to play with the API and experiment with other properties to pass in your questions and responses requests.
+At any point you can call the test endpoint `{{url}}/AskiaPortal/Modules/design/api/Test/Survey/{surveyId}` in a browser and have a test view of your survey.

 Next read our [Routings Guide](guide-routings.md)